pineunity/apmec/doc/source/contributor/tacker_functional_test.rst

 testcase.
 Eg: assertIsNotNone, assertEqual

-Tacker-client: In base.py we instantiate tackerclient object which has apis to create/delete/list vnfd/vnf once given the necessary parameters.
+Tacker-client: In base.py we instantiate apmecclient object which has apis to create/delete/list vnfd/vnf once given the necessary parameters.
-Verify tackerclient/v1_0/client.py for all the tacker related apis supported.
+Verify apmecclient/v1_0/client.py for all the apmec related apis supported.